 We also use an outside laboratory for additional tests as needed.

 At Cats Limited, we follow the vaccine guidelines developed by the American Association of Feline Practitioners (AAFP) ( www.catvets.com).
 Although there are a number of vaccines available for cats, we carry and recommend only three for our patients.
-All of the vaccines we use are made for cats only, are non-adjuvanted and are made by Merial.
+All of the vaccines we use are made for cats only, are non-adjuvanted.
 We believe they are the safest, most effective vaccines.
 Click here to read more.